MSc Space Science and Technology

 - UCD's Centre for Space Research (C-Space) is Ireland’s leading centre for interdisciplinary collaborative space-related research, innovation and education.

 - Curriculum can be tailored according to your interests through optional modules

 - Unique access to senior industry figures in workshop sessions

 You will learn about the hazards for spacecraft operating in space, but also how space is critical to modern living including applications from Astronomy to Earth Observation, from Telecommuncations to Satellite Navigation.
-You will design a space mission, build and launch a small satellite, and network with industry professionals.
-You will also be supported in organising an industry or academic placement.
+You will design a space mission; build, test and document an experiment, following a standard space industry project life-cycle approach, and network with industry professionals.
+You will also be supported in organising your internship in the summer trimester.

 You will enhance your CV with 'space expertise', which is much sought-after by employers in the sector.
 Modules are taught by a combination of experienced academic staff and senior industry practitioners to provide students with knowledge and skills which are highly relevant to recruitment needs.